linode/docs/docs/guides/applications/messaging/install-rocket-chat-helpdesk/index.md

 ## What Is Rocket.Chat?

-[Rocket.Chat](https://www.rocket.chat/) is a secure, customizable open source communications platform with enterprise-grade features that make it a viable solution for help desk and support operations.
+[Rocket.Chat](https://www.rocket.chat/) is a secure, customizable, open-source communications platform with enterprise-grade features that make it a viable solution for help desk and support operations.
 In addition to managing conversations across your organization, Rocket.Chat also supports federation, allowing you to communicate with other companies and a wider customer base.

 This guide compares Rocket.Chat to other SaaS applications, provides steps for multiple deployment and setup options, and reviews how to get started after deployment.